 People who are at high risk of sustaining an overuse injury in work are factory workers on an assembly line, office workers, supermarket workers and construction and manual labour workers.

 In public places, whether it be shops, supermarkets, business premises, public parks, playgrounds or simply walking along a footpath, there is an expectation that the area would be relatively risk and danger free.
-In cases where the owner/occupier of a public place or business premises failed to uphold their duty of care and not provide a risk-free environment and you can prove that your skin injury could have been avoided if the occupier had taken necessary steps to provide a hazard free environment, then you may be entitled to pursue legal action.
+In cases where the owner/occupier of a public place or business premises failed to uphold their duty of care and not provide a risk-free environment and you can prove that your skin injury could have been avoided if the occupier had taken the necessary steps to provide a hazard free environment, then you may be entitled to pursue legal action.

 The most common accidents involving a soft tissue injury in public places have been:

 On the road, there are many scenarios where a person could experience a soft tissue injury as a result of another person’s actions/inactions.
 In these cases where you can prove that your injury could have been avoided if the other party had not acted negligently, you may be entitled to pursue legal action.
 Some examples of road traffic accidents:

-The value of your tendon injury will depend on the specifics of your accident and case and the work that you do.
-To understand the value of your case, you must take into account the following:
+The value of your soft tissue injury claim will heavily depend on the specifics of your case.
+To value your claim, you must take into account the following: